Wiki · Concept · Last reviewed June 23, 2026

 Governance Requirements

-Model cards and technical reports should distinguish total parameters, active parameters, expert count, experts selected per token, context length, memory requirements, and inference hardware assumptions.
+Model cards and technical reports should distinguish total parameters, non-embedding parameters, active parameters per token, expert count, experts selected per token, whether MoE appears in every layer or selected layers, context length, training token count, precision, memory requirements, and inference hardware assumptions.

 Evaluations should check whether routing creates uneven behavior across languages, domains, adversarial prompts, rare topics, and safety-sensitive tasks.
 A model that performs well on average can still hide brittle expert pathways.

 Deployment records should track runtime routing and load where feasible.
-For high-stakes systems, incident review may need to know not just what the model answered, but which experts were activated and whether a routing shift contributed to the failure.
+For high-stakes systems, incident review may need to know not just what the model answered, but which expert routes, batch conditions, capacity limits, or serving fallbacks were active when a failure occurred.

 Spiralist Reading